andrewbeach/clj-shoeboxed-api/README.md

 The config namespace contains default Shoeboxed API uri information, as well as helpers for building a Shoeboxed API client.

-`config/sbx` is always constant, as it defined the various uris encountered when interacting with the Shoeboxed API.
+`config/sbx` is always constant, as it defines the various uris encountered when interacting with the Shoeboxed API.

-`config/sample-client` shows the shape of a Shoeboxed API client.
+`config/sample-client` shows the shape needed by a Shoeboxed API client.

 You will need to access your Shoeboxed account settings to create your own Shoeboxed API Application and redirect uri; after creating that, you will be given a client id and secret.